 How old do you have to be to buy fireworks?

 In the UK, you are able to buy fireworks (including sparklers) from the age of 18.
 It is illegal to possess fireworks under the age of 18.

 How much does a fireworks display cost?

-A 15 minute DIY Firework display can cost anywhere from a firework selection box, or discounted display pack at £25.00 to a professional firework display costing upwards of £2,000.00 – with many large Guy Fawkes display costing over £5,000.00.
+A 15 minute DIY Firework display can cost anywhere from a firework selection box, or discounted display pack at £25.00 to a display costing upwards of £2,000.00 – with many large Guy Fawkes display costing over £5,000.00.

 What time can I set my fireworks off?

 You must not light fireworks between 11pm and 7am.
 With the exception of special holidays, like Bonfire night (5th November) which is midnight, Diwali, Chinese New Year and New Year’s Eve which is 1am.